MoritzLost/ProcessWireDev/site/03-templating-and-development/02-twig-custom-functionality-and-extensions.md

 </small>

 When you start writing all your templates in Twig, you may miss certain functions or language features that you can utilize in native PHP.
 What's awesome about Twig is that you can add functions, filters and tags with very little effort.
 This tutorial will demonstrate how to add functionality to Twig and build your own helper functions utilizing the ProcessWire API (or just plain old PHP).
-The following will mostly consist of some examples meant to show how easy it is to extend Twig and inspire you to write your own extensions and reusable blocks.
+The following will mostly consist of some simplified examples meant to show how easy it is to extend Twig and inspire you to write your own extensions and reusable blocks.

 ## Utility functions for string manipulation

 We all need some string manipulation from time to time.
-While Twig already has some built-in methods like [trim](https://twig.symfony.com/doc/3.x/filters/trim.html), writing your own helper functions gives you the opportunity to bundle related functionality into easy-to-use snippets with defaults that make sense for you.
+While Twig already has some built-in methods like [trim](https://twig.symfony.com/doc/3.x/filters/trim.html), writing your own helper functions gives you the opportunity to bundle related functionality into easy-to-use methods with defaults that make sense for you.
 For example, when generating a meta description based on an HTML text field, you usually want to strip tags, truncate it to a certain length, replace newlines and consecutive spaces and possibly include an ellipsis marker (...) at the end.
 Here are two functions that will do exactly that:

 ```php
 /**